|

 OSA

-The Glasgow to Carlisle road passes through the head
+Vol.6, page 306 The Glasgow to Carlisle road passes

-of the parish.
-A good road made by the statute labour
+through the head of the parish.
+A good road made by

-runs across the parish which allows access to coal.
+the statute labour runs across the parish which allows

-turnpike runs through the parish and has been of great
+- Carlisle turnpike runs through the parish and has

-benefit to it.
-There are no bridges of note.
+been of great benefit to it.
+There are no bridges of

-and Douglas parishes - the cost of carting it is 10d
+and Douglas parishes - carting costs 10d a load.

 Top